-In addition, the following items are not allowed at name of school:
+In addition, the following items are not allowed at school:

 - Mobile phones, music devices and earphones or headphones. - Aerosol cans of any kind, including deodorant and perfume.
-(No flammable sprays/liquids) - Hooded tops, caps, durags or hats of any sort. - Fizzy drinks, energy drinks, and sports drinks - · Alcohol and drugs including "legal highs" - E-Cigarettes, Cigarettes, vapes, matches, and lighters - Anything that could be considered a weapon - Material that is inappropriate or illegal for children to have, such as racist or pornographic material
+(No flammable sprays/liquids) - Hooded tops, caps, durags or hats of any sort. - Fizzy drinks, energy drinks, and sports drinks - E-Cigarettes, Cigarettes, vapes, matches, and lighters - Anything that could be considered a weapon - Material that is inappropriate or illegal for children to have, such as racist or pornographic material